 I’ve listened to the podcast start-to-finish twice: first, when it was finished in September 2017, in advance of its release marking the 30th anniversary; and again, this week, after I presumed it lost and gone forever.
 (Somehow I tripped over it when I was walking through my archive.)

 “The Fall of ‘87” wound up being a finalist for best news-feature podcast in the Canadian Radio Television Digital News Association awards.
-The RTDNA did not have a sports category, nothing on the lighter side of the news spectrum, so “The Fall of ‘87” was in against two serious features produced by CBC website, which seemed to have pretty bottomless financial and human resources on the production side.
-We were a two-man op: me and Amil Delic, a really gifted production talent and all credit should go to him that the podcast works so well as it does.
-One of the CBC pods won—I really wasn’t paying close attention when the award was being handed out as our nomination was just a placeholder.
+The RTDNA did not have a sports category, nothing on the lighter side of the news spectrum, so “The Fall of ‘87” was in against two serious features produced by CBC website, which seemed to have bottomless financial and human resources on the production side.
+We were a two-man op: me and Amil Delic, a gifted production talent and all credit should go to him that the podcast works as well as it does.
+One of the CBC pods won—which one I don’t know.
+I wasn’t paying close attention when the award was being handed out as our nomination was just a placeholder.
 After I offered consolations and thanks to Amil, he pointed out that he had in fact produced both of the CBC podcasts before joining our organization.
 Yeah, one of us knew what he was doing.
 (Hint: It wasn’t me.)

 The text feature that came out of it was as good as I could have expected—it was a controlled situation.
 It’s linked here from the Sportsnet website.
 It’s long—don’t say I didn’t warn you.